heesukj/kitchen-svc/README.md

 ## Deploy a new version of the REST service
 1. After making code changes, test, create merge request, push to master
 2. Update the version in build.gradle, add, commit, push to master
-3. Run ./gradlew clean bootRepackage
+3. Run **./gradlew clean bootRepackage**
-4. Go to AWS Elasic Beanstalk -> kitchen-svc -> kitchen-svc-prod
+4. Log in https://aws.amazon.com/console/ -> Go to AWS **Elasic Beanstalk** -> kitchen-svc -> kitchen-svc-prod
 5. On the Dashboard page, click button: Update and Deploy
-6. Choose file: select the fat jar build/libs/kitchen-svc.*.jar
+6. Choose file: select the 'fat jar' **build/libs/kitchen-svc.*.jar**
 7. Click Deploy
+8. After deploy completes, on the dashboard page click URL with '/recipes' to verify it is working